 Also, beds should not be placed parallel to the bedroom door.
 If you are into nightstands, putting a pair on each side of the bed to create the perfect balance.

 It’s better to put your phone or laptop away from your bed, at least during sleep.
-Choose a decent alarm clock to wake you up instead to keep the disturbance to the minimal.
+If you need your phone as an alarm, consider replacing it with a quartz clock with an alarm function.

-In the Feng Shui philosophy, each corner of the house corresponds with a certain color and element.
-Decorating your bedroom according to the its location would be a good idea to boost the energy flow.
+In Feng Shui, each corner of the house corresponds with a certain color and element.
+Decorating your bedroom according to its location would be a good idea to boost the energy flow.

 But if your bedroom is in the north corner of your house and black is too much for you, it’s always a good idea to use a neutral color or anything close to white.
 It’s the most harmonious color palette that will keep you calm and grounded.

-As Chi originally means “air flow” in Chinese, the circulation of air plays a major part in creating good bedroom Feng Shui.
+In Chinese, Chi means “airflow”.
+The circulation of air plays a major part in creating good bedroom Feng Shui.

-In order to spice things up in the bedroom, try to decorate your room with small pink objects.
-We’ve picked some of the best blushy items that may work for your room as well.
+In order to spice things up in the bedroom, try to decorate your room with small pink objects like small strawberry-flavored candles or rose quartz decor.